verge-io/docs/docs/kb/posts/vm-network-connectivity-issues.md

 ## Troubleshooting VM Network Connectivity Issues

 Before you begin, verify if other virtual machines in the environment can access the internet.
-If no other machines can, then there is likely a network issue upstream of the VergeIO platform preventing access to the outside world.
+If no other machines can, then there is likely a network issue upstream of the VeregOS platform preventing access to the outside world.
 If other VMs are still able to access the internet, the most likely cause is that a configuration step was missed.

 The following are the most common configuration mistakes which cause this: